Welcome to Solomon!

 Some potential phrases

-• As we come to year-end, would you consider a gift toward our special need?
+• As we come to year-end, would you consider a gift toward our special needs?

 Can I still send a Christmas card?

 Christmas cards that do not include an ask can be a wonderful part of your ministry team cultivation plan.
-If Christmas is too busy for you, consider a Happy New Years card (with picture) that arrives after Christmas.
-That's in time for Year-end giving.
-Bonus points for including a hand-written note in your card.
-Holiday greeting cards can be sent to all of your contacts, regardless of who receives your end of year ask.
-If you're out of the country, try a service like PrayerLetters.com or Chalkline or ask one of your non-financial supporters to help you send this mailing.
+If Christmas is too busy for you, consider a Happy New Year's card (with a picture) that arrives after Christmas.
+That's in time for year-end giving.
+Bonus points for including a handwritten note in your card.
+Holiday greeting cards can be sent to all of your contacts, regardless of who receives your end-of-year ask.
+If you're out of the country, try a service like PrayerLetters.com or Chalkline, or ask one of your non-financial supporters to help you send this mailing.

-Here is a sample of a missionary Christmas card
+Here is a sample of a field worker's Christmas card.

 FYI: Reliant mails a Christmas card to your financial supporters each year.
-The main purpose of this is to thank them and ask them to remember their Reliant missionaries when they're doing their year-end giving.
-Note, Reliant's card does not mention your name specifically as many of our donors support multiple Reliant missionaries.
+The main purpose of this is to thank them and ask them to remember their Reliant field workers when they're doing their year-end giving.
+Note, Reliant's card does not mention your name specifically, as many of our donors support multiple Reliant field workers.

 • No labels